jovertical/laravel-react-admin/readme.md

 ## Quick Start

-1. Clone the repo `git clone https://github.com/palonponjovertlota/laravel-react-admin.git`
+1. Clone the repo `git clone https://github.com/palonponjovertlota/laravel-react-admin.git`.
-2. Go to your project folder from your terminal
+2. Go to your project folder from your terminal.
-3. Run: `composer install` and `npm install`
+3. Run: `composer install` and `npm install` to install application dependencies.
+4. Copy the `env.example` file into a `.env` file and then configure based on your local setup.
-4. After installation, run: `php artisan serve` then `npm run watch`
+5. Installation is done, you can now run: `php artisan serve` then `npm run watch`.
-5. The project will run in this URL: (http://localhost:3000)
+6. The project will run in this URL: (http://localhost:3000).

 ---